Urdea Undergraduate Research Award

 You should thoroughly review the information found in the HURA and Urdea Request for Proposals (RFP) and understand all application requirements.
 If you are proposing a project that involves human subjects, please be sure to pay particular attention to the IRB special instructions in the RFP.

 The student’s application portfolio, including the faculty mentor recommendation, is submitted using an online submission portal.

-- Use the HURA Budget Template to create an Excel document outlining your budget.
+- Use the HURA Budget Worksheet to create an Excel document outlining your budget.

 - Sign in to the online submission portal using your Louie login and upload the Word and Excel documents.
 Additionally, you will need to provide your faculty mentor’s name and email address.
 An automatic request to complete a recommendation form will be emailed to the faculty mentor.

 - You can log back in to the submission portal at any time to make changes to your application or check to see if your faculty recommendation has been received until March 1.
 It is your responsibility to ensure that your faculty mentor recommendation is submitted no later than March 1, 2024.

 Application Forms Accordion Closed

 The 2024-2025 application forms below should be downloaded and saved to your computer.